theunicornguild/can-you-remember/03_show_cards_in_grid/02_cards_grid.md

+Obviously, our game won't consist of one card.
+We want multiple cards.

-Now that we have one card ready we can iterate over all cards in the data file and show them all on the screen
+We can import our cards from the `data.js` file and iterate over them to show them all on the screen.

 look at the code below: